-- Loans will be made for each scholastic period (typically a quarter or semester). - The Initial Loan will require submittal and acceptance of a complete Initial Application. - Continuing (subsequent) Loans will be given for contiguous scholastic periods (exemptions given for a standard yearly break, typically summer break, or other pre-agreed upon timeframe) only upon submittal and acceptance of a Continuing Loan Form (see continuing application requirements).
+- Loans will be made for each scholastic period (typically a quarter, semester, or trimester). - The Initial Loan will require submittal and acceptance of a complete Initial Application. - Continuing (subsequent) Loans will be given for contiguous scholastic periods (exemptions given for a standard yearly break, typically summer break, or other pre-agreed upon time frame) only upon submittal and acceptance of a Continuing Loan Form (see continuing application requirements).
 Funds will be guaranteed for the entire degree program as long as the recipient continues to meet the continuing requirements.
-If a recipient fails to qualify for a continuing loan, he/she will need to re-apply using an Initial Application.
-In the case where a recipient fails to qualify for a continuing loan, future funds to complete his/her degree cannot be guaranteed.
+If a recipient fails to qualify for a continuing loan, they will need to re-apply using an Initial Application.
+In the case where a recipient fails to qualify for a continuing loan, future funds to complete their degree cannot be guaranteed.
+As stated above, qualifications to continue receiving funds include: - o Maintaining a minimum average GPA of 3.0 on a 4.0 scale. - O Completing a minimum number of credits each scholastic period.
+This will vary depending on the type of program and be agreed to in the program terms. - Ocontinuing in the program listed in the student's Scholarship Loan Program agreement and endeavoring to complete the degree requirements for this program.
+The Scholarship Loan award may be rescinded if the R. Kubly Family Foundation Board of Directors determines the student is not maintaining a good faith effort to complete the degree requirements. - o Continuing to truthfully intend on moving to Monroe and becoming involved in the community after graduation.